avd1729/hue-hush/chroma-squeeze/README.md

-Absolutely, let's improve the README with more detailed information and formatting:

----

 # Chroma Squeeze

 This Python module performs K-means clustering on an image to segment it into a specified number of clusters.